 The on site backup should be removed from the network.
 Even if you have redundant drives put in your server, with mirror copies of all your data, one or both of those drives can die anytime, without warning.

 Be safe and ensure you have a cloud-based server backup, with revision control, that is tested weekly or monthly, and you are 100% certain you can restore from.

 If you have a server, and are backing up to an external hard drive on your own, chances are good you are also managing the server yourself.
 You probably have a team or family member who knows a few things about technology and is helping you with it, or you Google things when you have a problem.
 This is high risk IT management.
 You simply aren’t aware of what you are missing.
 If you are not ready to hand over your entire network to experts, at the very least, consider having your server and backup managed by professionals.
 For a flat monthly fee, you are investing in business continuity, avoidance of problems, less risk of virus, and recoverability in the event of a virus, fire, flood, power surge, or just a dead drive.

 A few small changes today can help you avoid big problems tomorrow.

-For server management or total IT management in Toronto, please don’t hesitate to contact our team at TUCU.
+For server or total IT management services in Toronto, please don’t hesitate to contact our team at TUCU.
 We are small business IT experts serving you since 2003.
 We’ll go over your current setup and give you options to better protect your business and avoid big problems.
 Give us a call today.